This page provides information to prospective students about negotiating the immediate environment of the Market Photo Workshop.

 Market Photo Workshop is located in Newtown, Johannesburg.
-The Newtown precinct is situated in Johannesburg’s inner city and hosts a number of cultural facilities such as Museum Africa, Market Theatre, Workers Museum, Moving into Dance, the Dance Factory, Bassline, the Bus Factory, the Bag Factory and Rooke Gallery.
+The Newtown precinct is situated in Johannesburg’s inner city and hosts a number of cultural facilities such as Museum Africa, Market Theatre, Workers Museum, Moving into Dance, the Dance Factory, the Bus Factory and the Bag Factory.
 The area is provided with public safety officers and cleaners to ensure a safe and clean environment.

 The Nelson Mandela Bridge links Newtown to Braamfontein and is within walking distance from the Photo Workshop.
 Braamfontein hosts Wits University, Constitution Hill, the Civic Centre, Stevenson Gallery and Wits Art Gallery, as well as numerous entertainment venues that mainly cater for the local student population.
 Also within walking distance to the east of Market Photo Workshop, is the Oriental Plaza in Fordsburg.

 Rea Vaya is a Bus Rapid Transit (BRT) system that offers fast, safe and affordable public transport across Johannesburg.

 For routes, timetables and ticket information see www.reavaya.org.za.
 For general Rea Vaya queries, phone the Johannesburg Call Centre on 0860 562 874.
 Frequency of buses varies depending on route and peak times, and can range from five minutes to 30 minutes.

 The Johannesburg Metropolitan Bus Service, or Metrobus, is an alternative bus service that also covers numerous routes across Johannesburg.